EU Taxonomy

 Point f) must be checked as it goes beyond the legislation.
 Substances on the candidate list must not be present in concentrations above 0.1% by weight

-"New point after f)"
+"New paragraf after f)"

 The emission requirements